 TL;DR: should I watch it?
 Probably.
 It helps to at least have a passing knowledge of the show before attempting Turn Left/The Stolen Earth/Journey’s End.
 If you have small children, I recommend SJA without reservation.

 If SJA is Who’s explicitly kid-friendly spin-off, Torchwood is its polar opposite.
-Starring John Barrowman as Captain Jack Harkness, Torchwood is darker, grittier, swearier, more violent, sexier, and is aimed squarely at adults.
+Starring John Barrowman as the pansexual ex-con Captain Jack Harkness, who originally appeared in The Empty Child/The Doctor Dances, Torchwood is darker, grittier, swearier, more violent, sexier, and is aimed squarely at adults.

 It was clear from the outset that Torchwood was a very different beast to Who.
 The second episode featured a monster which killed people by having sex with them, feeding off (I kid you not) “orgasmic energy.”
 The first series was enjoyable, with some hard-hitting episodes (Small Worlds, Countrycide and Captain Jack Harkness are my personal favourites) although its finale lacked a punch.

 Torchwood easily came into its own with its third series, Children of Earth.
 Serialised over five one-hour episodes, it follows Torchwood as they deal with a sinister conspiracy involving the British government, and the world’s children.
 It’s horrifying, high-concept, shocking, operatic science fiction at its best, and I heartily recommend it.
-(It also features the second appearance of the exceptional Peter Capaldi in the Doctor Who universe—he will soon make his third, when he becomes the Twelfth Doctor.)
+(It also features the second appearance of the exceptional Peter Capaldi in the Doctor Who universe—who has now begun his third, as the Twelfth Doctor.)

 I have not seen the fourth series, Miracle Day, so I cannot attest to its quality (although it is similar to Children of Earth in format, albeit a ten-part as opposed to five-part serial.)
 The future of Torchwood is currently in limbo: Russell T Davies has placed the show on an indefinite hiatus, due to personal issues.